DmitryEfimenko/ssr-with-i18n/article/part-1.md

 # Lost in Translation...
 Strings
-# Part 1 of 6: i18n for Angular Applications

 > Image

+# Part 1 of 6 - i18n for Angular Applications

-## The Background on Being Lost
+## 🤔 The Background on Being Lost

 So, I'm a married.
 While I love my wife and love being married, marriage can be difficult.
 Communication can be difficult.
 Not to mention the added layer of English being my second language and my wife's first language.

-Thinking about curtailing my communication with my wife is an ongoing process that has allowed me to make a relevant associative connection to a issue I was having with translation strings and code maintainability.
+Thinking about curtailing my communication with my wife is an ongoing process that has allowed me to make a relevant associative connection to an issue I was having with translation strings and code maintainability.
 In order to find a more encompassing solution to this difficult issue, I took deep dive into i18n for Angular applications.

 What does i18n stand for and why is there an "18" in the middle?
 Even as a front-end engineer I had no idea until I looked it up.
 It's the number of letters between "i" and "n" in the word "internationalization."
 So, i18n is internationalization.
 Pretty neat.
-One of the [definitions](https://medium.com/r/?url=https%3A%2F%2Fwww.w3.org%2FInternational%2Fquestions%2Fqa-i18n) of i18n is:
+One of the [definitions](https://www.w3.org/International/questions/qa-i18n) of i18n is:

 > The design and development of a product, application or document content that **enables** easy localization for target audiences that vary in culture, region, or language.

 As I researched more and more about i18n, or internationalization, I realized that this concept hit home, pun intended, in more of a direct way that I thought.
 Many of the minor disagreements that me and my wife get into have so much to do with not only words getting lost in translation, but how her and I translate each other's words back to ourselves internally.
-Improving communication in marriage is and will always be a work in progress with the main going being quite similar to that of i18n.
+Improving communication in marriage is and will always be a work in progress with the main goal being quite similar to that of i18n.
 The goal being to enable easier understanding on the other end and for my wife and me to know that the intentions of what we mean to convey (the "source code") is separate from the sometimes fumbled words that we choose to use (the "translation strings").

 By following the link above, we can see that there are multiple areas of development that i18n touches on.
 However, the area we'll concentrate on in this article is: